Confirm has joined Learning Pool. The Confirm platform is now part of Learning Pool's suite for performance, engagement, and learning. Learn more →

 What Is a Performance Improvement Plan (PIP)?

 A performance improvement plan (PIP) is a formal, time‑bound document that outlines specific performance gaps, measurable goals, resources, and checkpoints to help an under‑performing employee reach clearly defined standards.
-Unlike a verbal warning, a PIP is collaborative and data‑driven, turning subjective concerns into objective, actionable steps—especially when powered by Organizational Network Analysis (ONA) and AI‑assisted insights from platforms like Confirm.
+Unlike a verbal warning, a PIP is collaborative and data‑driven, turning subjective concerns into objective, actionable steps, especially when powered by Organizational Network Analysis (ONA) and AI‑assisted insights from platforms like Confirm.
+See how Confirm handles performance management.

 When Should You Use a Performance Improvement Plan?